3DostoProjects/3DostoProjects/README.md

-- 👋 Hi, I’m Dostoiewsky Carvalho, Engenheiro de Software, Técnico em Eletrônica.
+- 👋 Hi, I’m Dostoiewsky Carvalho, Software Engineer, Electronics Technician.
-- 👀 I’m interested in  compartilhar meu conhecimentos em Tecnologia.
+- 👀 I’m interested in sharing my knowledge in Technology.
-- 🌱 I’m currently learning  Live is Life.
+- 🌱 I’m currently learning: 'Live is Life'.
-- 💞️ I’m looking to collaborate  em projetos com Microcontroladores e Códigos.
+- 💞️ I’m looking to collaborate  on projects with Microcontrollers and Codes.
-- 📫 Me siga no Instagram  @dostojf
+- 📫 Follow me on Instagram  @dostojf

 <!---
 3DostoProjects/3DostoProjects is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.